jarecoo/practice/notes.md

 # Moral Paradigm & How I Should Live My Life
 ## Beliefs
+* Achieving Peace of Mind is foundational for individual Happiness and Health
+    * Literally a mind at peace, free from worry and turbulence; a healthy, contented mind
+    * Whether one pursues peace of mind for self gratification, or for altruistic reasons, all will benefit
+* Peace of Mind is a Meaningful, Basic Pursuit; it is attained in several ways.
+    * Purposeful, Mindful Engagement in the Present Moment is Central to Happiness and Peace of Mind
     * Meaning and Purpose are Central to Happiness and Peace of Mind
         * Individually Created
         * Derived from a strong sense of who you are (developed from self-love)
         * Derived from the notion that your time is finite, and your part in nature
-* Purposeful, Mindful Engagement in the Present Moment is Central to Happiness and Peace of Mind
     * An Internal Locus of Control is Central to Happiness and Peace of Mind
         * You only Control your Thoughts, Attitudes, and Outlook
         * Self Love is a really good way to begin to develop internal control
         * State of mind dictates happiness, not circumstances
         * Intrinsic motivation is the best motivation (e.g. doing it for you according to your purpose in life)
         * Happiness is in your control, and comes first.
         * You bring meaning to circumstances and occurrences
         * Circumstances won’t make you happy.
 You breed happiness within yourself, regardless of circumstance.
         * Presence in the moment is vital to happiness and enjoyment
         * Tranquility of mind is preferable to a turbulent mind
         * Seeing the good in life, and being grateful helps avoid the scourge of stress
-* Any Direction in Life, Purposefully Chosen, is Better than a Default, Unchosen Direction
-* Love is a Basic Human Need
+    * Love is a Basic Human Need for Peace of Mind
         * Compassion and Love for Yourself is Foundational
         * Most people need Connection with Others
         * Altruism and Compassion for others is a part of the need for Love
         * Takes Work to Keep Healthy (Boundaries)
         * Love People, Use Things.
 Not the other way around
         * Pragmatically, Humans Rely Heavily on Each Other (No Man is an Island)
+* Any Direction in Life, Purposefully Chosen, is Better than a Default, Unchosen Direction
 * Experiences and Memories are more Fulfilling than Possessions and Material Goods
 * A Slow, Simple, Focused Life is Preferable to a Fast, Complex, Scattered One
 * Have fun